Turbine Lander Deployment in Sequim Bay (2023-2024): Optical and Sonar Records of Animal Interactions

 Export Citation to RIS

 Manual review, primarily of the optical images, was used to identify over 1000 events with animals (fish, seals, and birds) in the vicinity of the Turbine Lander.
 These events cover day and nighttime videos with the rotor both stationary and rotating (during periods with relatively strong currents).
 Manually reviewed optical images were used to create videos that were subsequently reviewed, categorized, and condensed into the set of videos included here.
 Supporting .csv files include start/end times, detection class (e.g., fish, bird, seal), notes, inflow speed, turbine operating state, and other ancillary data.
-The .csv files cover all events identified in review of data aquired during the project, although videos are not included for every event.
+The .csv files cover all events identified in review of data acquired during the project, although videos are not included for every event.
 Events that were excluded corresponded to low frame rate sampling (1 Hz) or partially captured events for which the videos did not provide significant information.
 The videos that are included (over 600) are otherwise included without judgement as to their value.
-Videos are lumped together by taxonomic grouping and, if relevant, interpretation of the events (e.g., rotor rotating or stationary) or behavior (e.g., evasion/collision for fish) .
+Videos are lumped together by taxonomic grouping and, if relevant, interpretation of the events (e.g., rotor rotating or stationary) or behavior (e.g., evasion/collision for fish).

 Details

-Data from Feb 7, 2024
+Data from Mar 7, 2024

-Last updated Feb 22, 2025
+Last updated Sep 9, 2025

 Organization

-University of Washington Applied Physics Lab
+University of Washington Applied Physics Laboratory

 Contact